Skip to content

 About querying data

-Querying data in TimescaleDB works just like querying data in PostgreSQL, which means you can reuse your existing queries from another PostgreSQL database
+Querying data in TimescaleDB works just like querying data in Postgres, which means you can reuse your existing queries from another Postgres database

 Perform advanced analytic queries

-Perform real-time data analysis using native PostgreSQL queries and TimescaleDB hyperfunctions
+Perform real-time data analysis using native Postgres queries and TimescaleDB hyperfunctions

 Jobs in TimescaleDB